Being a nomad isn't easy, but it's what life has given me. I spent

 In college, I studied programming concepts, languages, databases,

-problem-solving, tools, software documentation β and, of course,
+problem-solving, tools, software project phase β and, of course,

 Working as a Programmer

-In terms of work, programming roles or professions are usually quite
+In terms of work, programming roles or professions can be

 specific.
 I've worked as a Frontend Developer, a